TIBCOSoftware/snappydata/docs/install/install_on_premise.md

 **Prerequisites**

-* Ensure that the **/etc/hosts** correctly configures the host and IP address of each SnappyData member machine.
+* Ensure that the **/etc/hosts** correctly configures the host and IP address of each TIBCO ComputeDB member machine.

 * Ensure that SSH is supported and you have configured all the machines to be accessed by [passwordless SSH](../reference/misc/passwordless_ssh.md).
 If SSH is not supported then follow the instructions in the [Machines Without Passwordless SSH](#without_passwordless) section.